codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 - `identifiers[i].type==url`, when the identifier resolves to a downloadable artifact of the software

 Future versions of CFF may document this more clearly (https://github.com/citation-file-format/citation-file-format/issues/326).

+### `installUrl` <=> different potential mapping targets

+#### CodeMeta to CFF

+CodeMeta `downloadUrl` may be mapped to `url`.
+However, as `url` is a generic URL field ("The URL of a landing page/website for the software or dataset."), some semantics will be lost when mapping this way.

+#### CFF to CodeMeta

+In some cases, the following CFF fields may be mappable to `downloadURL`:

+- `url`, when the URL points to a URL where the software is installed
+- `repository`, when the repository provides an installed artifact of the software
+- `identifiers[i].type==url`, when the resolved URL is to an installed artifact of the software

 ### `softwareRequirements`/`softwareSuggestions` <=> `references`